ganddev0925/StoPoint/StoPoint-Privacy-Policy.md

 ## 6. Data Retention and Deletion
 * **User Control:** You can delete individual visits, documents, or places at any time within the app.
 Disabling tracking for a location will automatically terminate and finalize any active visit log for that place to ensure no "ghost" data is recorded while you intend for tracking to be off.
-* **Full Wipe:** Uninstalling the app or "Clearing Data" in Android Settings will permanently delete all StoPoint data. **We cannot recover deleted data because we never had a copy.**
+* **Full Wipe:** Uninstalling the app or "Clearing Data" in Android Settings will permanently delete all StoPoint data. **We cannot recover deleted data because we never had a copy.** Note that because Google Cloud Backup is disabled, data will **not** be automatically restored from the cloud upon reinstallation.
-* **Portability:** You can export your data at any time via the JSON Backup, CSV, or PDF features.
+* **Device-to-Device Portability:** You can migrate your data to a new device via the direct Device-to-Device transfer during initial phone setup.
+You can also export your data at any time via the SPV Backup, CSV, or PDF features.

 ---